kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/css-and-react.md

 ## Styled-components

 Styled-components is a library for React and React Native that allows you to use component-level styles in your application that are written with a mixture of JavaScript and CSS.
-This approach enables full capabilities of CSS (like pseudo selectors) and the power of JavaScript to create dynamic styles.
+This approach enables the full capabilities of CSS (like pseudo selectors) and the power of JavaScript to create dynamic styles.

 ```jsx
 import React from 'react';